uyuni-project/terracumber/README.md

 You need to create two email templates, one to be used when the environment fails to be created, the other to be used after cucumber is able to run.

-The email templates are plain text files with some variables to be replaced by `terraform-cli`:
+The email templates are plain text files with some variables to be replaced by `terracumber-cli`:

 * `$urlprefix` - Directly from your `.tf` file, from variable `URL_PREFIX`
-* `$timestamp` - Either the environment variable `BUILD_NUMBER` provided by Jenkins, or a timestamp in format `%Y-%m-%d-%H-%M-%S` otherwise (corresponding to the time and date when `terraform-cli` started.
+* `$timestamp` - Either the environment variable `BUILD_NUMBER` provided by Jenkins, or a timestamp in format `%Y-%m-%d-%H-%M-%S` otherwise (corresponding to the time and date when `terracumber-cli` started.
 * `$tests` - Total number of tests executed by cucumber
 * `$passed` - Number of tests executed by cucumber without failures or errors
 * `$failures` - Number of tests executed by cucumber with failures
 * `$errors` - Number of tests executed by cucumber with errors
 * `$skipped` - Number of tests skipped by cucumber
-* `$failures_log` - A list of failed tests, the number of failures is determined by `terraform-cli` `--nlines` parameter
+* `$failures_log` - A list of failed tests, the number of failures is determined by `terracumber-cli` `--nlines` parameter

 # Bonus: clean old results

 The script `clean-old-results` can be used to get rid of undesired old results (use `-h` to get help)

 # How to contribute